SINTEF/dlite/storages/python/python-storage-plugins/README.md

 -------------------------------------
 The test_postgresql_storage test require local configurations of the PostgreSQL server.
-The tests are only enabled if a file pgconf.h can be found in the [storage/python/tests](../tests) source directory with the following content:
+The tests are only enabled if a file pgconf.h can be found in the [storage/python/tests](../tests) source directory.

+Hence, to enable the postgresql storage tests, you should add the file `storage/python/tests/pgconf.h` with the following content:

     #define HOST "pg_server_host"
     #define USER "my_username"